 Imagine you fall ill and are hospitalized.
-One of your first concerns, other than recovery, is “how much am I going to pay for this?”
+Other than recovery, one of your first concerns is “how am I going to pay for this?”

 You’re not alone.
-According to the 2019 Wellness Index, about 40 percent of Filipinos are unsure if they can afford healthcare services.
-With the average cost of treatment during hospital confinement at around PHP 21,400, not every Filipino can pay for long-term hospitalization.
+According to the 2019 Wellness Index, about 40% of Filipinos are unsure if they can afford healthcare services.
+With the average cost of treatment during hospital confinement at around PHP 21,400, not every Filipino can afford long-term hospitalization.

-The global coronavirus pandemic has made Filipinos painfully aware of their vulnerability to illnesses.
+The global COVID-19 pandemic has made Filipinos painfully aware of their vulnerability to illnesses.
 It’s likely that many of the infected patients do not have any form of insurance, particularly for health.

-Health insurance is one of several types of insurance products and is one of the most well-known personal insurance.
+Health and protection insurance is one of several types of insurance products.
+It is also perhaps one of the most well-known kinds of personal insurance.

 What is covered under health insurance?

-Depending on the specific plan you get, it can cover medical expenses, including doctor’s appointments, hospitalization, medicine, laboratory tests, and surgery.
-It may also have pre-defined benefits covering specific illnesses.
-It’s also popular because of its low cost of entry, starting at around PHP 1,200.
+Depending on the specific plan you get, it can cover medical expenses, like doctor’s appointments, hospitalization, medicine, laboratory tests, and surgery.
+It can also have pre-defined benefits covering specific illnesses.
+It’s popular because of its low cost of entry, starting at around PHP 1,200.

-There are numerous reasons for investing in health protection now.
-But here are five reasons that will convince you:
+There are numerous reasons to invest in health protection now.
+But here the are five most-compelling reasons that might convince you:

-Prepare for inadequate coverage.
-You may be covered by PhilHealth or by your employer’s health coverage benefits.
-But these are limited in scope and amount.
+Many choose to forego private health insurance because they already have some sort of health coverage.
+While you may be covered by PhilHealth or by your employer’s health coverage benefits, these are limited in scope and amount.
 By buying your own health insurance, you can shore up your ability to pay for more of your medical bills.

-Preserve your savings.
-Without health insurance, your lifelong savings may all go to just paying for a few days in the hospital, equipment use, doctor’s fees, maintenance medication, home care services, and a host of other requirements during your recovery.
-Some health insurance can also pay you back a lump sum equivalent to your total paid premiums once you reach a certain age, essentially setting up your savings.
+Without health insurance, your lifelong savings may all go to just paying for a few days in the hospital, equipment use, doctor’s fees, maintenance medication, home care services, and a host of other expenses during your recovery.
+Some health insurance plans can also pay you back a lump sum equivalent to your total paid premiums once you reach a certain age, essentially setting up your savings.

-Peace of mind.
-Whether there is a new pandemic or you suffer from any of the major illnesses, knowing that your hospitalization and medical bills are covered gives you comfort not just for yourself, but also for your family.
+Whether it’s the pandemic, or you suffer from any of the major illnesses, knowing that your hospitalization and medical bills are covered gives comfort not just for yourself, but also for your loved ones.

 If you’re looking at other insurance options, do check our infographic on the key differences between health insurance and life insurance.